 Pronouns lead to larger parts of grammar and language study, and I devote a decent amount of time to learning them.
 Because I don’t want to “grammar drill and kill,” I provide various pronoun activities.
-Here are some ideas.

 Teaching pronouns shouldn’t be painful though.
 Try some of these pronoun activities as substitutes to the grammar worksheet.

 When teaching pronouns with older students, I am aware they have had pronoun lessons before.
 If I am unsure of where students stand with pronoun errors, I will give a pretest.
 Doing so allows me to plan for further instruction, as I don’t want to repeat information students already know.
 Typically, students are not aware of the errors with pronouns, so we back up to basic pronoun recognition.
 If students do understand the complexity of pronoun errors, great!
 We tackle more complex ideas.